 Given its history and conservative nature, M&T might be one of the safest stocks in Warren Buffett’s entire portfolio.

 One of the tenants of almost all Warren Buffett stocks is an irreplaceable moat.
 That is, a company offers something that no one else does and not many consumers can do without.
 Moody’s Corporation (NYSE:MCO) is a perfect example of that.

 MCO features relatively low overhead and cost of doing business.
 This creates a very high-profit margin.
-Last quarter, Moody’s pulled in a whopping $4.5 billion in revenues and managed to score a high 57.5% profit margin from these sales.
+In Q1, Moody’s pulled in a whopping $1.3 billion in revenues and managed to score a high 60.5% operating profit margin from these sales.

-This high margin is worth buying MCO stock alone.
+This high margin alone makes MCO stock worth buying.
 However, the story could get better for Moody’s if a recession hits.
 That’s because investors will need to rely on data and risk analysis, even more to help uncover potential problems or values.
 If a firm wants to raise funds during the downturn, it’ll have to tap MCO whether they like it or not.